raunaq-rai/Disentangling-the-Milky-Way-using-GMM/README.md

 The primary goal of this project is to leverage recent advancements in astrometric and spectroscopic data provided by the Gaia satellite's Data Release 3 (DR3) to disentangle the components of the Milky Way using Gaussian Mixture Modelling (GMM).
 Specifically, we aim to:

 1. **Identify and characterise the components of the Milky Way** in different metallicity regimes, focusing on the oldest and most metal-poor stars.
-2. **Test for the presence of a disc component at very low metallicities** ([M/H] < -2) and place quantitative limits on its contribution if present.
+2. **Test for the presence of a disk component at very low metallicities** ([M/H] < -2) and place quantitative limits on its contribution if present.
 3. **Expand on analysis** for further understanding the relationship between chemical composition and milkyway components.

 ## Why This Matters

 ### Galactic Formation History
-The Milky Way's structure is composed of several key components, including the young thin disc, the older thick disc, and the ancient spherical halo.
+The Milky Way's structure is composed of several key components, including the young thin disk, the older thick disk, and the ancient spherical halo.
 By studying the properties and dynamics of the stars within these components, we can infer their formation history and evolutionary processes.
 Of particular interest are the stars formed in the early Universe, which are identifiable by their extremely low metallicities.

-### Early Disc Formation
+### Early Disk Formation
-While the halo is commonly associated with the oldest stars, recent studies have hinted at the existence of a disc component even at very low metallicities.
-The confirmation of such a disc would challenge traditional views of Galactic formation, suggesting that the Milky Way's disc structure began to form earlier than previously thought.
-Understanding the properties of this ancient disc, if it exists, would provide crucial insights into the assembly of the Milky Way and the broader context of galaxy formation in the Universe.
+While the halo is commonly associated with the oldest stars, recent studies have hinted at the existence of a disk component even at very low metallicities.
+The confirmation of such a disk would challenge traditional views of Galactic formation, suggesting that the Milky Way's disk structure began to form earlier than previously thought.
+Understanding the properties of this ancient disk, if it exists, would provide crucial insights into the assembly of the Milky Way and the broader context of galaxy formation in the Universe.

 ## Resources